baloise/jay/README.md

 This bulb would have the label Jay and the class DummySensor would implement the sensor logic.
 Each sensor runs in it's own deamon thread.

+Our wiki has documentation of [existing sensors and their configuration](./wiki/Sensor-Configuration).

 Use jay to build your own monitoring of whatever you want.

 # Some Screenshots